 of the Moment

-Barrel coopers used were: Rousseau and Gauthier with 50% new in the final 2015 Pinot blend.
-For 2016, barrel coopers were Rousseau and Gauthier.
-Taransaud barrels were used for the Marsanne blend.
+Barrel coopers used were: Rousseau and Gauthier with 50% new in the final 2017 Pinot blend.
+Used Taransaud barrels were used for the Marsanne blend.
 50% new Darnajou barrels were used for our Cabernet Sauvignon.

 Glass is produced by SAVER glass.

 Corks are supplied by M.A.
 Silva

 Website and label designs by Clara Meinen at One Sweet Design.